terjeio/grblHAL/drivers/STM32F4xx/README.md

 * if the oscillator frequency is different from the default 25 MHz then add the symbol `HSE_VALUE` and set the value to the frequency in Hz.
 E.g. `8000000` for 8 Mhz.

+If compiling for STM32F407 (STM32F4-discovery), change/add some symbols in project properties _C\/C++ General > Paths and Symbols > Symbols_.

+* remove the symbol `STM32F401xC` and add `STM32F407xx`.

+* if the oscillator frequency is different from the default 25 MHz then add the symbol `HSE_VALUE` and set the value to the frequency in Hz.
+E.g. `8000000` for 8 Mhz.
+This is necessary for STM32F4-discovery.

 __NOTE:__ Internal flash page for parameters is not at the end of the flash memory due to size restrictions.
 This means each firmware upgrade will erase any saved parameters.
 ---

 CNC breakout boards: